Christine Lambkin

-Christine Lynette Lambkin is an Australian entomologist, scientific illustrator, and Curator of Entomology at the Queensland Museum in Brisbane, Queensland, Australia.
+Christine Lynette Lambkin is an Australian entomologist, scientific illustrator, and was curator of entomology at the Queensland Museum in Brisbane, Queensland, Australia from 2006 to 2022.
+She is currently an adjunct research fellow at the Queensland Museum.

 Career

 Lambkin began her career as a science teacher in Sydney and Brisbane after graduating from the University of Queensland with a Bachelor of Science and Diploma of Education in 1976.
-She became a Scientific Illustrator at the Queensland Museum in 1986, then with the CSIRO Division of Entomology, Long Pocket, Queensland in 1993.
+She became a scientific illustrator at the Queensland Museum in 1986, then with the CSIRO Division of Entomology, Long Pocket, Queensland in 1993.
 In 1994 Lambkin completed a Certificate of Visual Arts and Design at the Queensland College of Art.

-In 1995, she joined The Department of Entomology at the University of Queensland as a Scientific Illustrator and Research Assistant.
-In 2001, she attained a Ph.D. at the University of Queensland and became a Post-doctoral Fellow (2001–2005) and Research Scientist (2003–2006) at the CSIRO Division of Entomology, Canberra.
-In 2004, Lambkin was a visiting Post Doctoral Fellow at North Carolina State University in their Department of Entomology.
+In 1995, she joined The Department of Entomology at the University of Queensland as a scientific illustrator and research assistant.
+In 2001, she attained a Ph.D. at the University of Queensland and became a post-doctoral fellow (2001–2005) and research scientist (2003–2006) at the CSIRO Division of Entomology, Canberra.
+In 2004, Lambkin was a visiting post doctoral Fellow at North Carolina State University in their Department of Entomology.

-In 2006, Lambkin returned to the Queensland Museum as the Curator of Entomology.
-She was the President of the Entomological Society of Queensland in 2008 and 2015 and was awarded an Honorary Membership.
+In 2006, Lambkin returned to the Queensland Museum as the curator of entomology.
+She was the president of the Entomological Society of Queensland in 2008 and 2015 and was awarded an honorary membership.

+In 2022 she retired and is currently an adjunct research fellow.